 Step One is to open a new bank account and call it “PROFIT”.
 That’s a word we can all relate to.
 For me, it spells of achievement.
 For you, it may represent success, security or a pat on the back for a job well done.
 Universally, I think we all accept that PROFIT is an important objective of our business, but if that word doesn’t put a smile on your face, give it a name to reflect your own personality….
 FREEDOM, FUTURE, RELAX…. this options are endless.
-Being profitable is synonymous with having enough cash to pay yourself, your bills, your governmment tax obligations AND having funds left over so that you never worry about having enough for rent or payroll or other business obligations.
+Being profitable is synonymous with having enough cash to pay yourself, your bills, your governmment tax obligations AND having funds set aside so that you never worry about having enough for rent, payroll or unexpected closures such as a global pandemic!

-So we have agreed that Profit is our objective.
+Now that we have agreed that Profit is our objective.
 That’s the easy part.
-But how do we get there?
+How do we get there?

 We get there by starting.
 Taking a step.
 Then taking another.
 Again and again and again.
 At first, it may be feel like you may never achieve your Profit Objectives, but don’t be discouraged.
 Along the way, we will reward ourselves and build our positive momentum.
 If we have debt, we will DESTROY it in a calculated and methodical way.
 And we will celebrate as we go along.

 Step One is to open a Profit Account with your bank.
 If possible, we want that to be an interest earning savings account, but not all banks will allow this.
 Talk to your account manager and get this account opened today.
 Be sure that you are able to transfer funds to it directly from your existing operating account at no cost.